Term structure modelling with overnight rates beyond stochastic continuity: Introduction

-The papers mentioned in the previous paragraph do not consider the possible presence of stochastic discontinuities in the RFR dynamics.
-This phenomenon is however playing an increasingly important role in several recent works.
-In particular, \cite{AndersenBang20} develop a model that can generate spikes in the SOFR dynamics, both at totally inaccessible times and at anticipated times. \cite{GellertSchloegl21} show that a diffusive HJM model for instantaneous forward rates is compatible with the presence of jumps/spikes at fixed times in the short rate, consistently with the empirical evidence on SOFR.
-In the recent work \cite{BackwellHayes21}, the SONIA rate is modelled via a short-rate approach by relying on a pure jump process with predetermined jumps times.
-Let us also mention that stochastic discontinuities also play an important role in credit markets (see \cite{GehmlichSchmidt2018,FontanaSchmidt2018}), while a general view on modelling multiple yield curve markets with stochastic discontinuities is given in \cite{fontana2020term}.
+The papers mentioned in the previous paragraph do not take into account stochastic discontinuities in the dynamics of overnight rates.
+To the best of our knowledge, the earliest works acknowledging this fact are \cite{Piazzesi2001, Piazzesi2005}.
+In \cite{KimWright}, a term structure model with jumps occurring in correspondence of macroeconomic announcements dates is presented.
+In recent works, stochastic discontinuities are playing an increasingly important role.
+In particular, \cite{AndersenBang20} develop a model that can generate spikes in the SOFR dynamics, both at totally inaccessible times and at anticipated times. \cite{GellertSchloegl21} and \cite{BraceGellertSchloegl22} show that a diffusive HJM model for instantaneous forward rates is compatible with the presence of jumps/spikes at fixed times in the short rate, consistently with the empirical evidence on SOFR.
+In \cite{BackwellHayes21}, the SONIA rate is modelled via a short-rate approach by relying on a pure jump process with both unexpected and predetermined jump dates. \cite{schlogl2023term} make use of a short-rate affine jump-diffusion framework to provide a model which is able to jointly fit the overnight US policy rate, SOFR and SOFR futures rates. \cite{harju2023target} models US overnight rates, such as the effective Fed funds rate and the USD overnight Libor, in the setup of short rate models, also including jumps at fixed times.
+Finally, we mention that stochastic discontinuities also play an important role in credit markets (see \cite{GehmlichSchmidt2018} and \cite{FontanaSchmidt2018}), while a general framework for multi-curve markets with stochastic discontinuities is developed in \cite{fontana2020term}.